adaptris/interlok-docs/docs/pages/cookbook/cookbook-json-transform.md

 You can convert to and from XML via [json-xml-transform-service][] by specifying the direction and driver; there are a number of available drivers, and they are discussed more fully here.
 It's fully expected that when rendering XML as JSON you will need to execute a transform to get the document into the right format for the driver implementation chosen.

-{% include note.html content="Choosing a JSON->XML driver implementation may impact downstream stylesheets as the output can be different." %}
+?> **NOTE** Choosing a JSON->XML driver implementation may impact downstream stylesheets as the output can be different.

 ### Driver implementations ###